Lancashire, Derbyshire and East Coast Railway: The original planned route

-The route authorised in the original Act was broadly west to east, with several spurs and branches connecting to other railways.
+The route authorised in the original act of Parliament was broadly west to east, with several spurs and branches connecting to other railways.
 Only the central section from Chesterfield to Pyewipe Junction, near Lincoln, and the Beighton branch, were actually built.

 West of Chesterfield

 The projected route was to start from an inland port on the Manchester Ship Canal at Latchford, near Warrington, with also a short spur to the River Mersey; it was to proceed south eastward, and pass to the south of Knutsford where a short spur would make a branch with the Cheshire Lines Railway, giving access from Chester.
 It would then continue eastward to Prestbury, making a junction with a new branch line from near Cheadle, where there would be a junction with the Midland Railway line at Heaton Mersey station (giving access towards Manchester over the Manchester South District Line and to the Cheshire Lines Committee at Heaton Mersey Junction), to the London and North Western Railway Stockport and Warrington line, and to Stockport on the LNWR Crewe to Manchester line.

 From Prestbury the line was to pass near Macclesfield the line was planned to run through Macclesfield and Rainow.
 It passed Macclesfield, almost completely circling it before travelling eastward once again, passing to the north of Goyt's Moss in the Derbyshire Peak District, through what is now Lamaload Reservoir and Wild Moor.
-In doing so it would have to pass the ridge close to the Cat and Fiddle Road (which peaks at an altitude of 1690 feet), before dropping southward to Burbage and Buxton, where the station would be close to the Town Hall and Market Place.
+In doing so it would have to pass the ridge close to the Cat and Fiddle Road (which peaks at an altitude of 1690 feet), before dropping southward to Burbage and Buxton, where the station would have been close to the Town Hall and Market Place.

 The Upper Goyt Valley at that time supported thriving coal and lead production.
 The distance from Macclesfield to Buxton, itself at about 100 ft, is 10 mi, requiring a climb of 600 ft in that distance.

 Passing Buxton to the south along Ashwood Dale, it would have passed through Blackwell, then crossing the Midland Railway line at Monsal Dale with a viaduct 300 ft above the river bed; John Noble, a Midland director, remarked, "I shall believe in that viaduct when I see it!"
 From there the line would run to Newbold Fields where there would be a branch from Sheepbridge, where there was a major ironworks, then turn southeast to enter Chesterfield.